 Two out of the female’s four openings are their sex organs, and the other two are for lactation, with their teats located inside the body.

-Gestation periods for both animals are very similar, and that lasts between 7 and 12 months, with the birth of 1-2 calves born, though the births are most often single ones.
+Gestation periods for both animals are very similar, lasting between 7 and 12 months, with the birth of 1-2 calves, though the births are most often single.
 Calves for both dolphins and porpoises are weaned after about a year.

 Social Behavior of Dolphins and Porpoises

-Dolphins have been found to live in pods, or small groups, of up to 12 individuals.
-Where there is an abundance of food.
-However, “superpods” which is a collection of over 1,000 dolphins have been noticed.
+Dolphins have been found to live in pods or small groups of up to 12 individuals.
+Where food is abundant.
+However, “superpods,” a collection of over 1,000 dolphins, have been noticed.

-Dolphins carry out hunts and also communicate for other reasons by making a combination of clicks, whistles, and ultrasonic sounds.
+Dolphins carry out hunts and communicate for other reasons by combining clicks, whistles, and ultrasonic sounds.

-Porpoises are a somewhat relatively shy animal and are seen roaming alone or in small groups containing a few individuals.
+Porpoises are relatively shy animals and are seen roaming alone or in small groups containing a few individuals.

 It is quite rare to find them in large pods.
 Their grouping behavior also does not lead to any stable associations, but there are ephemeral relationships that will change as individuals leave or join.